lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/metadata_notes.md

     }
 }
 ```

+For columns, only the column name is mandatory.
+Native type and
+jdbcType can be specified when default behavior yields unexpected
+results.
+The default behavior is to use the Java native type of the
+values assigned to the colum, and let the JDBC driver manage type
+conversions.
+Custom dialects can override this behavior.

+ReadFilter and writeFilter are used to customize how a column is read
+or written.
+The clause must contain one '?'.

+* `writeFilter` - a function applied when writing data, takes one argument `?`
+    * for example: `"writeFilter": "to_upper(?)"`
+    * default value is '?'
+* `readFilter` - a function applied when reading data, takes one argument `?`
+    * for example: `"readFilter": "to_char(?, 'YYYYMMDD')"`
+    * default value is '?'

 ## primary key
 This defines the primary keys for each table used in the mapping.
 Primary keys can include columns that are not mapped in entity metadata.